ccraddock/cluster_roi/README.md

  Documentation, updated source code and other information can be found at the NITRC web page: http://www.nitrc.org/projects/cluster_roi/ and on github at https://github.com/ccraddock/cluster_roi

- This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

- You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

  This library requires [NumPy](http://numpy.scipy.org), [SciPy](http://www.scipy.org), and [NiBabel](http://nipy.sourceforge.net/nibabel).